Dav31012/shellclaude/README.md

 # shellclaude
-AI coding CLI for iOS app a-Shell
+AI coding CLI for iOS app a-Shell, written in python.

 # DISCLAIMER
 THIS PYTHON CLI IS STILL IN A *VERY* PRIMITIVE STATE.
 If you havent guessed im looking for feedback :)